Compute Resources

 - LLM deployment guide

-- Serverless guide for dashboard-based configuration
+- Rentals guide for dashboard-based configuration